Vast Infrastructure Completed Its Thousandth Operation at T-Oil, at the Port of Açu, Strengthening Its Leadership in Brazil’s Oil Exports.

 The structure is considered the most modern in Brazil in the segment and has already received investments exceeding US$ 500 million.

-With constant growth in global demand and Brazilian production of oil, Vast Infraestrutura has been positioning itself as a key player in the sector’s advancement.
+With a constant growth in global demand and Brazilian oil production, Vast Infrastructure has been positioning itself as a key player in the sector’s advancement.

-“Today, Brazil exports around 1,7 million barrels per day.
-With new exploration campaigns and increased Brazilian production, this number could reach 3,5 million at the beginning of the next decade.
-Vast’s terminal is the country’s leader in oil exports, the main product in Brazil’s trade balance.
-This demonstrates the strategic importance of T-Oil and the Port of Açu for the national economy,” says Victor Snabaitis Bomfim, CEO of the company.
+“Today Brazil exports about 1.7 million barrels per day.
+With new exploratory campaigns and the increase in Brazilian production, this number could reach 3.5 million at the beginning of the next decade.
+Vast’s terminal is the leader in the country in oil exports, the main product of Brazil’s trade balance.
+This demonstrates the strategic importance of T-Oil and the Port of Açu for the national economy,” says Victor Snabaitis Bomfim, the company’s CEO.

-Vast Infraestrutura’s relevance is also reflected in its client portfolio.
+The relevance of Vast Infrastructure is also reflected in its client portfolio.

-The growing demand led the company to begin studies to expand its operational capacity and keep up with the pace of expansion in the sector.
+The growing demand has led the company to start studies to expand its operational capacity and keep pace with the sector’s expansion.